 Aroma Loss: While pouring the Vermouth out of its bottle you are replacing the liquid with air.
 Volatile aromatics leave the wine and fill the headspace thus causing less automatic and bad Vermouth.

-Acidic Taste or Smell: Whenever the fermentation happens acetic acid bacteria changes alcohol into Vinegar and leads to an Acidic Taste or Smell.
+Acidic Taste or Smell: Whenever the fermentation happens acetic acid bacteria change alcohol into Vinegar leading to an Acidic Taste or Smell.

 Fridge: Although Opened Vermouth can stay up long in a Refrigerator it can slow down the process of chemical and physical reactions.
 At times very cold temperatures can result in losing the flavors and quality of your Vermouth.

-Oxidation: Oxygen present reacts with various volatile aromatic compounds which give flavor and degrades it.
+Oxidation: Oxygen present reacts with various volatile aromatic compounds which give flavor and degrade it.

 How to Store Vermouth?

-Vermouth can be stored similar to wine.
-Both Sealed and Unsealed Bottles should be kept in the Pantry at Room Temperatures.
+Vermouth can be stored similarly to wine.
+Both Sealed and Unsealed Bottles should be kept in the Pantry at Room Temperature.
 Vermouth is sensitive to humidity, light, and heat so keep it in a cool and dry place away from direct sources of heat.

 The bottles that are close to the expiration date if stored in a refrigerator can increase the shelf life.
-Usually, chilled temperatures slowdowns the process of damage.
-However, keep the lid tightly sealed to maintain flavor without losing.
+Usually, chilled temperatures slow down the process of damage.
+However, keep the lid tightly sealed to maintain flavor without losing it.

 Also, Check:

-Best Quality Vermouths stay up to 3 to 4 years without opening.
+Best quality vermouths stay up to 3 to 4 years without opening.
 If you have the best date the manufacturer specifies on the bottle then you better go by it.
 That doesn’t mean the wine will go bad after that.
-The quality of the wine will degrade and loses its flavors.
+The quality of the wine will degrade and lose its flavors.

 An opened Vermouth stays up to 1-2 months.
 Dry and Sweet Vermouths still have a difference i.e. for dry Vermouth it is 1 month and for sweet vermouth, it is 2 months.
 There is a difference between opened and non-opened vermouth in terms of shelf life.